aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_setcallbackaddcut.rst

 .. note::

-    -  The procedure ``GMP::SolverSession::GenerateCut`` can be used inside a ``CallbackAddCut`` callback procedure to add cuts during the MIP branch & cut process.
+    -  The procedure :aimms:func:`GMP::SolverSession::GenerateCut` can be used inside a ``CallbackAddCut`` callback procedure to add cuts during the MIP branch & cut process.